 - Slate -If you are looking for a “lifetime” roofing system that will provide superior durability and add a distinctive touch of timeless beauty and curb appeal to your home, then consider investing in a natural slate roof.
 For centuries, slate has been highly acclaimed for its natural beauty and remarkable longevity, unmatched by other materials.
 Investing in a slate roofing system is a major financial commitment.
 One of the most attractive features of slate is its natural beauty, followed by uncontested durability and longevity.
 Slate will enhance the look of any architectural style, and is available in a variety of natural slate colors and textures.
 Slate’s color options include green, gray, black, purple, red as well as tiles that sport a mixture of colors.
 Moreover, slate shingles are shaped by hand to meet specific requirements and can be custom made in a variety of thicknesses and sizes.
 Regardless of its age, slate will maintain its distinctive appearance.

 The roofing system is an important component of your home.
 Therefore, no compromises should be made on the quality of materials or installation.
-RoofCrafters sets the standard in the roofing Industry with expertise in installation and safety.
+RoofCrafters sets the standard in the roofing Industry with their credible ratings in installation and safety.
 We are not only certified with many major manufacturers, we have the highest level certification available in the industry with most.
 As a result of these higher level certifications, RoofCrafters can offer upgraded warranties that only 2% of roofers in our area can offer.